forward/capify-ec2/readme.md

 In this example, the instance will be deregistered from the ELB it is associated with and then deployed to.
 A healthcheck will then be performed, and providing this passes, the instance will be reregistered with the ELB and verified.

-If an instance has been tagged with multiple roles, this behaviour will apply if ':load_balanced' is set to 'true' in at least one of those roles.
+If an instance has been tagged with multiple roles, this behaviour will apply if `:load_balanced` is set to 'true' in at least one of those roles.

-If an instance is not associated with any ELBs, then the behaviour will be skipped silently, even if ':load_balanced' is set to 'true'.
+If an instance is not associated with any ELBs, then the behaviour will be skipped silently, even if `:load_balanced` is set to 'true'.